Xie Shaoguang: Career

 In 2005, Xie formalised his plans to retire from the entertainment industry when he decided not to renew his contract which expired in September the same year, although his intention to quit has been made known years earlier.
 He said that after retirement, he would be living in Malaysia, where he planned to open a refuge for stray dogs and cats.
-His final appearance in the media was in the television series Baby Blues, which ended its run on 9 September 2005.
+His last screen appearance was in the television series Baby Blues, which ended its run on 9 September 2005.

-Since leaving the entertainment industry, Xie has rejected all requests to appear in public events or on screen, including an invitation by Singaporean director Anthony Chen to star in the award-winning film Ilo Ilo.